Yuika Sugasawa's late winner secures gold for Japan | The Japan Times

-PALEMBANG, INDONESIA – A goal in the final seconds gave Japan women’s soccer squad a 1-0 win against China in the final in on Friday, and their second-ever Asian Games gold medal.
+PALEMBANG, INDONESIA – A goal in the final seconds gave Japan women’s soccer squad a 1-0 win against China in the final in on Friday, and its second-ever Asian Games gold medal.

 The goal, scored in the 90th minute by Yuika Sugasawa in the pouring rain at JSC Gelora Sriwijaya, crushed China’s hopes of winning a record fourth Asian Games women’s soccer title.